highsidelabs/walmart-api-php/docs/Apis/MP/US/FeedsApi.md

 This endpoint requires the following authorization methods:

-* `accessTokenScheme`: Header authentication with a Walmart access token, which is automatically generated using your Client ID and Client Secret.
+* `accessToken`: Header authentication with a Walmart access token, which is automatically generated using your Client ID and Client Secret.
 The token is valid for 15 minutes, and will be passed in the WM_SEC.ACCESS_TOKEN header

 See the [Authorization](../../../../README.md#authorization) section of the README for more information.